 - Use only environmentally-friendly packaging.

 - Make this fight for the environment the focal point of your business’s marketing and brand identity.

 - Build connections with reputable non-profit organizations to help establish your reputation and credibility as a business that truly cares for how our consumption impacts the earth’s natural resources.

-There is no shortage of trends that you can explore if you want to open a food truck business that will be a hit in your neighborhood.
-Do extensive research, build advocacy around it, and find what foods you personally love.
-Don’t be afraid to explore the possibility of making money off of what you love.
+There is no shortage of food trends you can explore if you want to open a food truck business that will be a hit in your neighborhood.
+Do extensive research, build advocacy around it and focus on the type of food you’d love to make and serve.

 Of course, passion for food only goes a long way.
 This is still a business and every commercial venture requires a solid business plan.
 You must study your market, figure out the best spots to serve them and manage your business finances.